r0x0r/pywebview/README.md

     Load a new URL into the specified WebView window.

 - `webview.load_html(content, uid='master')`
-    Loads HTML content into the specified WebView window.
+    Load HTML content into the specified WebView window.
+Base URL for resolving relative URLs is set to the directory the program is launched from.

+- `webview.load_css(css, uid='master')`
+    Load CSS into the specified WebView window.

 - `webview.evaluate_js(script, uid='master')`
     Execute Javascript code in the specified window.
 The last evaluated expression is returned.
 Javascript types are converted to Python types, eg. JS objects to dicts, arrays to lists, undefined to None.
 Note that due implementation limitations the string 'null' will be evaluated to None.